ryancheley/djangocon-us-2025/presentation/slides/05b-current-state.md

 ???

 Look at these field names: hasbled_score, qrisk3_value, contraindication_flags , chads_score.
-If you're not a cardiologist, these mean absolutely nothing.
+I work in healthcare and these aren't fields that I'm aware of.
+You would likely know about them or their meaning if you're not a cardiologist.
+But otherwise, they may not have a lot of meaning